 Participants meet for 1.5 hours a week for 8 weeks in a group setting.
 This program is offered at no charge thanks to the generosity of A Time to Heal and St. Francis.
 Please call (308) 398-5442 for upcoming class dates and times.

 This support group is for those diagnosed with multiple myeloma.
 This group provides support, education, and compassion for patients and their family members.
 Group members meet the third Wednesday of each month at 10 a.m. in the basement of Home Federal Bank, 3311 W. Strolley Park Road, Grand Island.
 For more information, please contact Dr. Jim Omel at (308) 381-0289.

 CHI Health St. Francis is offering “Freedom from Smoking" tobacco cessation class.
-Jenny Roush, BSE, of the St. Francis Cancer Treatment Center, and Seann Julian, RRT, of St. Francis Cardiac/Pulmonary Rehabilitation Services, will be the instructors for the class at St. Francis.
-The cost of the program is $25.
+Jenny Roush, BSE, of the Regional Cancer Center at St. Francis, and Seann Julian, RRT, of St. Francis Cardiac/Pulmonary Rehabilitation Services, will be the instructors for the class.
 Anyone interested can contact Roush at (308) 398-8912.